georlav/bitstamp/README.md

 Profile settings -> API access -> New API key

-You can pass those to the client directly using the following functional options
+You can pass those to the client using the following functional options
 ```go
 c := bitstamp.NewHTTPAPI(
 	bitstamp.APIKeyOption("yourkey"),